qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Sample Usage
 ------------
-After we have seen how it should work, here come some examples how it works.
+After we've seen how it should look, here come some examples showing how it works.
 In this example, we want to create a form for an address management tool.
 So we divide our input fields into two groups.
-The first group contains of two textfields, one for the first name and one for the last name.
-The second group contains some contact data like email, phone number and company.
-At last, we want to add two buttons to the form, one for saving the data if it is valid and another for reseting the form.
+The first group contains two text fields, one for the first name and one for the last name.
+The second group contains some contact data like email, phone number and company name.
+Finally, we want to add two buttons to the form, one for saving the data if it is valid and another for resetting the form.
 So here we go...

 First, we need a form object.